Updated: 2022/Sep/29

 ^L Refresh the screen.

-^G Print the name of the current ``display'' being shown in the
+^G Print the name of the current display being shown in the

 lower window and the refresh interval.

-^Z Stop systat.
+^Z Suspend systat.

 ?, h Print the names of the available displays on the command